damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 ```
 ### BEFORE STARTING AT GITLAB

-* [ ] Hiring manager: Create issue for new hire in organization with relevant lines of the master checklist. (cc new team member once they have a GitLab account)
+* [ ] Hiring manager: Create issue for new hire in organization with relevant lines of the master checklist and /cc Jacob and CEO.
+* [ ] Hiring manager: cc new team member on the issue once they have a dev.GitLab.org account.
-* [ ] CEO: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
+* [ ] Jacob/CEO: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
-* [ ] CEO: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
+* [ ] Jacob/CEO: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 * [ ] Hiring manager: send an email to company address 'Please read https://about.gitlab.com/handbook/ and the relevant onboarding pages that are linked from there and let me know if you have any questions.'
 * [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), and become comfortable with Git and the GitLab workflow.
 * [ ] New team member: provide signed contract to HR.